rl-institut/WAM_APP_FRED/README.md

 ```
 which return value should contain at least `ẀAM_APP_FRED`.

-3. The database used in this project is the [OEP](https://github.com/OpenEnergyPlatform) database which is a external database
+3. The database used in this project is the [OEDB](https://github.com/OpenEnergyPlatform/oeplatform) database which is a external database
  that is not managed by django.
-For this reason we use SQLAlchemy to manage the access to the data.
+For this reason we use SQLAlchemy to access the data.
  This is set in the .config/config.cfg file of the WAM core project as follow :

  ```